AURELIUS AEGIS

 Hybrid

-Classical + PQC encryption on the roadmap
+Classical and PQC encryption on the roadmap

 Append-only